BoBch27/hamsterx/README.md

 ### Works With Popular CSS Libraries

-hamsterx transitions work perfectly with Tailwind, Animate.css, or any CSS framework:
+hamsterio transitions work perfectly with Tailwind, Animate.css, or any CSS framework:

 ```html
 <!-- Tailwind classes -->